Friedjof/LumiESP/README.md

-# LumiMQTT
+# LumiESP
-LumiMQTT is a project that uses an ESP32 microcontroller to control a 12V LED strip via MQTT.
+LumiESP is a project that uses an ESP32 microcontroller to control a 12V LED strip via MQTT.
 The project is designed to provide flexible and remote control over lighting, allowing integration into home automation systems.

 ## Features
 - Control 12V LED strip using ESP32 over MQTT